mgood7123/TempFile/README.md

 construct via `TempFile tmp;` and use `tmp.construct("my_file");` to create the temporary object when needed

+passing `nullptr` for `const char * template_prefix` will attempt to clean up if needed, and do nothing else

 both `TempFile tmp("my_file"); TempFile tmp2("my_file");` and `tmp.construct("my_file"); tmp2.construct("my_file");` are valid and will construct unique temporary files with different suffixes, eg `my_file543BN2` and `my_file4u3gim`

+a directory can be specified for both `TempFile` constructor, and `construct`, with the `dir` argument, if `nullptr` then the normal `(const char * template_prefix)` version is used instead

 `is_handle_valid` can be used to detect if the temporary file is actually created or needs to be created

-`construct` can be used to manually create a temporary file
+`construct` can be used to manually create a temporary file and is called by both constructors

 if `is_valid_handle()` returns `true` then `construct` will `no-op` and return `true`